matt-cook/corpchaps.com/privacy-policy.md

 **How do we protect your information?**

 *   We implement a variety of security measures to maintain the safety of your personal information when you place an order.
 *   We offer the use of a secure server.
-All supplied sensitive/credit information is transmitted via Secure Socket Layer (SSL) technology and then encrypted into our Payment gateway providers database only to be accessible by those authorized with special access rights to such systems, and are required to<span style="font-family: DejaVu Sans Mono,monospace;"> </span>keep the information confidential.
+All supplied sensitive/credit information is transmitted via Secure Socket Layer (SSL) technology and then encrypted into our payment gateway provider's database only to be accessible by those authorized with special access rights to such systems, who are required to keep the information confidential.
 *   After a transaction, your private information (credit cards, financials, etc.) will not be stored on our servers.

 **Do we use cookies?**